-4.3 This test method may not be applicable to all dry formulations such as those containing either liquids or liquid or soluble technical/pesticides or ingredients that rise to the top upon separation.
+4.3 This test method may not be applicable to all dry formulations such as those containing either liquids or ingredients that rise to the top upon separation.

 4.4 This test method may not be applicable to formulations containing ingredients that decompose under the test conditions.